 To compare our measured Wigner function with simulation, we must account for the effect of single-photon loss during the parity measurement.
 This is because the parity measurement time ($\approx\!
 0.67$ \unit{\micro\second}) is not negligible compared to the $T_1$ of our KPO ($\approx\!
 4.5$ \unit{\micro\second}).
-We found that the Wigner functions calculated using an effective $T_1$ ($T_{\text{1eff}}$) that is twice the KPO's actual $T_1$ show good agreement with the parity measurement simulation with a three-component cat state (see Fig.~\ref{fig:T1eff}).
+We found that the Wigner functions calculated using an effective $T_1$ ($T_{\text{1eff}}$) that is twice the KPO's actual $T_1$ show good agreement with the parity measurement simulation with a three-component cat state (see Supplementary Fig. 2).
 This suggests that the effects of loss in the KPO during the parity measurement can be captured by assuming $T_{\text{1eff}}=2T_1$.
-We believe the factor of 2 in this relationship is coincidental and is specific to the parameters used in this particular simulation.
-All simulations presented in Fig.~\ref{fig:map}b include the effect of single-photon loss using $T_1$ for the state preparation and hold processes, and using $T_{\text{1eff}}$($=2T_1$) for parity measurement.
+Here, the factor of 2 is an empirical coincidence specific to the parameters used in this particular simulation.
+All simulations presented in Fig.~\ref{fig:map}b include the effect of single-photon loss using $T_1$ for the state preparation and hold processes, and using $T_{\text{1eff}}$($=2T_1$) for the parity measurement.